-This program is a universal service that should aim to provide prevention, early intervention and support for families, couples, children and individuals.
+This program has a primary focus on children aged 0-12 years (and young people up to 18 years) and should provide prevention, early intervention and support for families, couples, children and individuals.

-FaRS providers cannot work with children and young people without the involvement of their families or carers.
+As a general guide, CaPS providers should not be working with children and young people without either the involvement of their families, carers or guardians, or their written consent.